katcipis/sophia/notes/onmetal.md

 I prefer Alan Kay's idea of inventing the future as a way to predict it or Paul Grahams idea of being flexible and adaptable instead of putting energy on predicting, because predictions almost invariably fail.

+## Abstractions

+They talk how the right simple abstraction is fundamental to tame complexity.
+One of the reasons of Plan9 awesomeness was how far they were able to push the file abstraction as a means to export/consume services in a very simple way.
+It does not fit everything (that would be the holy grail), but they took it much more far than Unix in a way that made distributed computing much easier.

+The core lesson is the importance of these few good abstractions and that convincing yourself that you found them is not a very good idea, we still have a lot to learn on how to come up with good abstractions for distributed computing.